 - ball (n.1)

-- "round object," Old English *beal, from or corresponding to Old Norse bollr "ball," from Proto-Germanic *balluz (source also of Old High German ballo, German Ball), from PIE root *bhel- (2) "to blow, inflate, swell" (see bole).
+- "round object, spherical body," c.
+1200, from Old English *beal (evidenced by the diminutive bealluc), or from cognate Old Norse bollr "ball," from Proto-Germanic *balluz (source also of Dutch bal, Flemish bal, Old High German ballo, German Ball), from PIE root *bhel- (2) "to blow, inflate, swell" (see bole).

 - ball (n.2)

-- "dancing party," 1630s, from French, from Old French baller "to dance," from Late Latin ballare "to dance," from Greek ballizein "to dance, jump about" (see ballistics).
+- "dancing party, social assembly for dancing," 1630s, from French, from Old French baller "to dance," from Late Latin ballare "to dance," from Greek ballizein "to dance, jump about" (see ballistics).
 Hence, "very enjoyable time," 1945, American English slang, perhaps back to 1930s in African-American vernacular.

 - ball (v.)